AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 the usual use of the rented rooms, the facilities of the

-accommodation establishment, which are usually and without special conditions accessible to
+accommodation establishment, which are normally and without special conditions accessible to guests for use, and to the usual service.

 (2) The guest has the right to move into the rented rooms from 2 p.m. on the agreed day.

-meals that he does not take, provided that he has given notice of this in good time, i.e. by 6 p.m.
+(packed lunch) or a voucher for meals that they do not consume, provided that they have notified the accommodation provider in good time, i.e. by 6 p.m.

 on the previous day.

-§ 8 Obligations of the Guest
+§ 8 Obligations of the guest

-if possible.
+, if possible.

 credit cards, vouchers, etc.

-inquiries, etc. shall be borne by the guest.
+inquiries, etc., shall be borne by the guest.

 (4) The provisions of